 Over a decade into Syria’s devastating civil war, the scale, severity, and complexity of humanitarian needs remain extensive.
 Having become the world’s largest displacement crisis, 16.7 million people are assessed to need humanitarian assistance across Syria, up from 15.3 million in 2023.
 Further, the ongoing fuel and electricity crisis in Syria has left many families without means of power.

-The Emergency Telecommunications Cluster (ETC) was activated in Syria on 14 January 2013 to provide shared security telecommunications and internet connectivity services to the humanitarian community responding to the crisis.
-The ETC is operating under the Whole of Syria (WoS) approach which comprises activities in Turkey, Lebanon and Jordan for an effective humanitarian response inside Syria.
+The ETC was activated in Syria on 14 January 2013 to provide shared security communications and internet connectivity services to the humanitarian community responding to the crisis.
+The ETC is operating under the Whole of Syria (WoS) approach which also comprises activities in neighbouring countries (Turkiye) for an effective humanitarian response inside Syria.

 ETC communications services are provided across eight common humanitarian areas – Aleppo, Damascus, Deir Ez-Zor, Hama, Homs, Tartous, Qamishli, and Gaziantep in Turkiye.
 These communication services enable responders to work, stay safe in the field and communicate with colleagues.